 There are four elements of assessment within this module:

-- Four sets of directed reading, with students then answering linked sets of multiple choice questions (20% weighting).
+- Several sets of directed reading, with students then answering linked sets of multiple choice questions (20% weighting).
 This is designed to develop and assess technical research skills.

 - Submission of a 500-word draft Advanced Accounting and Finance Project proposal.
 This has a pass/refer assessment.